JetBrains/teamcity-documentation/topics/using-build-parameters.md

 <img src="dk-params-vcs-labeling.png" width="706" alt="VCS Labeling with Parameters"/>

-The following setup illustrates how to use values of the `release.status` parameter as tags.
+The following setup illustrates how to use the values of the `release.status` parameter as tags.
 See also: [Parameters Display Mode](typed-parameters.md#Select).

 ```Kotlin